kansasdynamics/alfresco/README.md

 ## Deploying **ACS Enterprise** in RHEL/CentOS with Docker Compose
 *You must have valid Quay.io account credentials provided by Alfresco for the Enterprise edition*

+Login to quay.io using your credentials provided by Alfresco
+`sudo docker login quay.io`

 Make the script executable
 `sudo chmod +x deploy_acs_enterprise.sh`